plantuml-stdlib/C4-PlantUML/README.md

   This call updates the default relationship colors and creates no additional legend entry.
 * `RoundedBoxShape()`: This call returns the name of the rounded box shape and can be used as ?shape argument.
 * `EightSidedShape()`: This call returns the name of the eight sided shape and can be used as ?shape argument.
+* `DashedLine()`: This call returns the name of the dashed line and can be used as ?lineStyle argument.
+* `DottedLine()`: This call returns the name of the dotted line and can be used as ?lineStyle argument.
+* `BoldLine()`: This call returns the name of the bold line and can be used as ?lineStyle argument.

 Each element can be extended with one or multiple custom tags via the keyword argument `$tags="..."`, like `Container(spaAdmin, "Admin SPA", $tags="v1.1")`.
 Multiple tags can be combined with `+`, like `Container(api, "API", $tags="v1.0+v1.1")`.